scran_blocks

 template<typename Output_ = double, typename Stat_ >

-std::vector< Output_ > scran_blocks::average_vectors ( size_t n,
+std::vector< Output_ > scran_blocks::average_vectors ( const std::size_t n,

 std::vector< Stat_ * > in,

-bool skip_nan
+const bool skip_nan )

 Overload of compute() that allocates an output vector of averaged values.